rootstrap/blog/content/How to customize fonts in React Native - Manuela Viola.md

 ## Usage

-Finally, after all this steps you will be able to use customized fonts in your React Native project.
+Finally, after all these steps you will be able to use customized fonts in your React Native project.

 As an example, you can create a very simple screen, just to test everything is configured correctly.
 Add in src folder App.js and styles.js files.